marisademeglio/media-overlays-js/README.md

 Status:

- * jump-to-position doesn't work reliably if you are already beyond the target point
- * highlights don't get unhighlighted (though this is not a problem with the MO implementation but rather the lame front end)
+ * in the example UI, highlights don't get unhighlighted (though this is not a problem with the MO implementation but rather with the lame front end)
- * audio sync won't work perfectly when the Chrome tab is in the background.
-[Read more](https://github.com/marisademeglio/media-overlays-js/wiki/audio#wiki-issue) about audio.
  * not yet implemented: see [future additions](#future-additions)

 # Run test